 - Oven Mitts or Hot Pads: I use an oven mitt every time I pressure cook my food.

 This is a comprehensive guide to get you started right with your Instant Pot.
 Here’s what you will learn:

 In addition to being new and improved, it is a faster, healthier, and more eco-friendly way to cook.
 Whether you are really busy, have family responsibilities, work stress, or just want to eat healthier, the Instant Pot is the way to go.
 3-Quart Instant Pot or 6-Quart Instant Pot or 8-Quart Instant Pot

 Simply put, today’s instant pot is yesterday’s old slow cooker!
-However, it is faster and better than its older version.
-Basically, it is an electric pressure cooker.
-Kind of like the one your mom or grandmother used to use, but it’s been improved.
+However, it’s faster and better than its older version.
+Basically, it’s an electric pressure cooker, kind of like the one your mom or grandmother used to use, but it’s been improved.